 Those are the 10 sneakiest places I know viruses like to hide in a house.
 Are there any I’m missing?
 Where is the weirdest place you know that germs and bacteria can live?

-I LOVE this vacuum!
+I LOVE this cord free vacuum!
 It’s so incredibly lightweight and perfect to use everywhere including vacuuming stairs!